plotdb/grantdash/src/pug/view/README.md

       brd = "<brd-slug>"
       blockbase.init {blockdef, brd} .then -> ...

-blockbase.init accept an argument objects with following fields:
+blockbase.init accept an argument object with following fields:

  - `blockdef`: block definition object of the block to load
  - `brd`: board slug